papampi/braiins-os/README.md

 ### Feeds Server

 The final stage of release management is publishing to the feeds server.
-It is standard LEDE feeds server with the *Packages.gz* file containing list of *ipk* packages in a text format.
+It is standard OpenWrt feeds server with the *Packages.gz* file containing list of *ipk* packages in a text format.
 All files needed for this feed server can be created by *deploy* command with *local_feeds* target: